High Card Flush is a proprietary Table-Comparing game developed by prominent TTG developer Galaxy Gaming, usually played in casinos.

 If the Dealer does qualify, they will compare their flush against each Player, one at a time, with payouts given where appropriate.

-Players must have a stronger flush than the Dealer in order to receive payout for their Ante and Raise.
+Players must have a stronger flush than the Dealer in order to receive a payout for their Ante and Raise.

 Once each Player has won or lost the appropriate amount of money, the cards are collected, Players place down their new Antes, and a new hand begins.